KJoshi111/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes
-## Purpose of this challenge:
+### Purpose of this challenge:
-Using our knowledge of JavaScript, Leaflet.js, and geoJSON data, we added tectonic plate data using d3.json(), added the data using the geoJSON() layer, set the tectonic plate LineString data to stand out on the map, and add the tectonic plate data to the overlay object with the earthquake data.
+In this project, we utilized our knowledge of JavaScript, Leaflet.js, and geoJSON data to add tectonic plate data using d3.json() and the data using the geoJSON() layer.
+We also set the tectonic plate LineString data to stand out on the map, and added the tectonic plate data to the overlay object with the earthquake data.

 Here are the images of our overlay and webiste: